MrBovinae/ActiveDirectoryLab/README.md

-<h1>Active Directory Lab - Vulnerability Management Level threat detection</h1>
+<h1>Active Directory Lab - Vulnerability Management Threat Detection</h1>

 <h2>Description</h2>
 Project consists of a simple example of how we would discover threats or vulnerabilities within a virtual machine used by an employee